urbancamo/casio-basic/README.md

 subsequent challenges.

-The Casio Pocket Computer range use a fairly standardized version of BASIC.
-This project is to create a parser for
-BASIC using the programming language [Scala](https://scala-lang.org) and the parser library [fastparse](https://github.com/com-lihaoyi/fastparse).
+The Casio Pocket Computer range use a fairly standardized version of BASIC called [Casio BASIC](https://en.wikipedia.org/wiki/Casio_BASIC).
+This project is to create a parser for BASIC using the programming language [Scala](https://scala-lang.org) and the parser library [fastparse](https://github.com/com-lihaoyi/fastparse).